bschollnick/QuickBBS/docs/QuickBBS.md

 * **Real-time Monitoring** - Watchdog-based file system monitoring for automatic cache invalidation
 * **Responsive Design** - Multiple thumbnail sizes for desktop and mobile
 * **Search & Browse** - File and directory search with metadata indexing
+* **Background Task Worker** - Thumbnail generation and maintenance run outside the web request cycle
+* **Passkey Login** - Optional passwordless (WebAuthn) authentication

 ## Quick Start

 ### Prerequisites
 - Python 3.12-3.14
-- Django 4.1 or higher (currently using 6.0a1)
+- Django 6.0 or higher (currently using 6.0.6 — the built-in task framework requires Django 6)
 - PostgreSQL (currently used - testing would be needed for other database engines)
 ### Installation